 The symptoms of cataracts are related to the changes that occur in the crystalline lens as the cataract develops.
 As we progress through our 50’s and 60’s, the normally “crystal” clear lens may gradually become yellow and cloudy.
 When this occurs, you may initially experience a mild blurring of your vision and feel you might need a change of eyeglasses, you may notice that it is not as easy to see well and comfortably in dim illumination, such as for night driving and you may notice that colors look faded.
 The cloudiness may also create glare, haloes, light sensitivity and a continuing decrease in your vision.
 If the crystalline lens becomes too cloudy it may cause a significant decrease in both your day and night vision.
 These are the visual symptoms you may notice when the eye’s lens has clouded and formed a cataract.

 Cataract surgery is one of the most frequently performed, safest and most successful surgical procedures in the United States today, with more than 3.5 million cataract surgeries each year.
 Patients having cataract surgery in Philadelphia have come to recognize Nevyas Eye Associates and the Delaware Valley Laser Surgery Institute as pioneers in the development and advancement of cataract surgery and lens implant techniques, instrumentation and procedures.
 We were one of the first eye surgery practices in the Delaware Valley to perform modern cataract surgery using Phacoemulsification, and were among the first practices to correct vision using intraocular lens implants (IOL).
 Our cataract surgeons use the most modern techniques – a small incision, “no stitch, no needle, no patch”, performed on an outpatient basis.
-Almost all of our cataract surgery procedures are performed at the Delaware Valley Laser Surgery Institute in Bala Cynwyd, PA.
-Our surgery center is comfortable and convenient, and is fully accredited and licensed by the State of Pennsylvania.
-We can also accommodate our New Jersey patients there or at a surgical facility in New Jersey.
+Our surgeries are currently performed at Lankenau Medical Center and at Crozer Health Surgery Center at Haverford.

-When you arrive at Delaware Valley Laser Surgery Institute, the staff will check you in and review any paperwork that might require clarification or additional information.
+When you arrive at Lankenau Medical Center or Haverford Surgery Center, the staff will check you in and review any paperwork that might require clarification or additional information.
 You will be escorted to a private changing area and asked to cover your street clothes with a gown and your shoes with “booties”.
 Once you are ready you will be escorted to a comfortable waiting area.

 - the health of your eyes